mollyim/flatline-platform/docs/architecture.md

 #### Traefik

-In the Flatline prototype, Traefik acts as the reverse proxy, receiving TLS connections from clients, terminating those connections and establishing connections with the appropriate components based on the request hostname.
+In the Flatline prototype, Traefik acts as the reverse proxy, terminating TLS connections from clients and routing them to the appropriate components based on the request hostname.
+It also uses a middleware to add the appropriate [path-style prefix](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#virtual-hosted-style-access) to requests directed to the [CDN0](#cdn0) S3 bucket hosted in [LocalStack](#localstack).
 It uses a single wildcard certificate which is pinned in various clients.

 Traefik was used for this purpose due to the fact that it is bundled with [k3s](https://k3s.io/).

 #### LocalStack

-In the Flatline prototype, [LocalStack](https://github.com/localstack/localstack) is used to emulate various AWS services that components and clients originally depended on.
+In the Flatline prototype, [LocalStack](https://github.com/localstack/localstack) is used to emulate various [AWS](https://docs.aws.amazon.com/) resources that components and clients originally depended on.

 The required AWS resources are created during the initialization of LocalStack [via CloudFormation](../charts/flatline/files/localstack/whisper-service-aws-cloudformation.yaml).
 After the creation of those resources, the necessary S3 objects will be [uploaded](../charts/flatline/files/localstack/whisper-service-init.sh) using the `awslocal` tool.

 ##### Whisper Database

 This element is a DynamoDB database which stores most information related to [Whisper](#whisper-service), including accounts, profiles, messages and various public keys.
-In the Flatline prototype, DynamoDB is emulated using [LocalStack](https://github.com/localstack/localstack).
-The key schema, attribute definitions and indexes from each table in this database are inferred from the relevant storage class in the Whisper source code.
+The key schema, attribute definitions and indexes from each table in this database are inferred from the relevant storage class in the Whisper source code and configured [via CloudFormation](../charts/flatline/files/localstack/whisper-service-aws-cloudformation.yaml).

 ##### Whisper Dynamic Configuration